Willian199/dart_ddi/README.md

 `Note`:

- * `Interceptor.onDipose` and `PreDispose` mixin are not supported.
+ * `Interceptor.onDispose` and `PreDispose` mixin are not supported.
 You can just destroy the instance.

- * If you call dispose, only the Application or Session childrens will be disposed.
+ * If you call dispose, only the Application children will be disposed.

 ## Application
-`Description`: Generates an instance when first used and reuses it for all subsequent requests during the application's execution.
+Generates an instance when first used and reuses it for all subsequent requests during the application's execution.

 `Recommendation`: Indicated for objects that need to be created only once per application and shared across different parts of the code.